Valkiria0000/Valkiria0000/README.md

-- 👋 Hi, I’m @Valkiria0000
+<h1 align="center" style="color: aqua;"> ** Hi, I'm Irina  **</h1>
-- 👀 I’m interested in ...
+- 👀 I’m interested in frontend developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html5, css3, javacsript, webpack, git, react
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Skillfactory
-- 📫 How to reach me ...
+- 📫 How to reach me valkiria0000@bk.ru

 <!---
 Valkiria0000/Valkiria0000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.